CMagnac/CMagnac-first-blog/_posts/2023-01-05-storage-management.md

 image: pharmacysymbol.jpg
 caption: <a href="https://www.freepik.com/free-vector/hand-drawn-medical-pharmacy-symbol_29900479.htm#page=3&query=pharmacy&position=9&from_view=search&track=sph">Image by Freepik</a>
 ---
-One of the most important skills of a pharmacist is to optimize both back and front office.
-That will lead to the best flow between material and human.
-The technical term is the storage management whose will be explain in this post.
+One of the most important skills for a pharmacist is to optimize both the back and front office in order to have the best flow of material and human resources.
+The technical term for this is storage management, which will be explained in this post.

-I began to work as a professional pharmacist almost ten years ago.
-At this time, there wasn't all the informatic tools and this massive internet information which allow us to increase our productivity.
-Pharmacy software was far from having all the features that a team relied on nowadays.
+I began working as a professional pharmacist almost ten years ago.
+At that time, there were not as many informatic tools or as much internet information available, which made it more difficult to increase productivity.
+The pharmacy software available did not have as many features as teams rely on today.

-The North has all the power on economy and technology.
-They are growing faster than the South, that's a fact.
-Non governmental organization (NGO) and the open-source is one of the solution.
+The North has a lot of power in terms of economy and technology, and it is growing faster than the South.
+This is a fact.
+Non-governmental organizations (NGOs) and open-source solutions can be part of the solution to this inequality.

 ## 1. Type of software

-Some organisation provides different type of software who could be free or not.
+Some organizations provide different types of software that can be free or not.

 ### 1.1 LibreOffice